bluemix/Android-Download-Manager-Pro/README.md

 * String **type**: file MIME
 * int **chunks**: task chunks number
 * double **percent**: downloaded file percent
-* long **downloadLength**: size that will get from your sd card after it completely download
+* long **downloadLength**: size that will be retrieved from your sd card after it is completely downloaded
 * String **saveAddress**: save file address
 * boolean **priority**: true if task was high priority